Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 Is This Gluten-Free?

 As always, it depends.
-While saeujeot is naturally gluten-free, this ingredient may contain gluten depending on the production facility.
-When buying salted shrimp, always check the label.
-Sometimes, companies produce these items on machinery that also uses gluten-containing ingredients.
+While saeujeot is naturally gluten-free, this condiment may contain gluten depending on the production facility.
+When buying salted shrimp, you should always check the label to make sure it was not produced on machinery that also uses gluten-containing ingredients.
 Never assume it is gluten-free!

 How Should I Store the Fermented Salted Shrimp?

 You should always store this ingredient sealed in the original jar.
-Before and after opening, place these salted shrimps in the refrigerator.
+Before and after opening, place these salted shrimp in the refrigerator.

 Where Can I Buy Korean Fermented Salted Shrimp?

-Unfortunately, you cannot find this ingredient in well-stocked western grocery stores.
-Instead, you need to shop for this at your local family-run Korean market or large Asian grocery chain (such as H-Mart).
+Unfortunately, you cannot find this ingredient in well-stocked Western grocery stores.
+Instead, you need to shop for this at your local family-run Korean grocery or large Asian grocery chain (such as H-Mart).

 If you do not live near an Asian grocery, you can order this ingredient online!